-The authors wish to thank Prof. Devavrat Shah of MIT for helpful discussions.
-They are also grateful to the Associate Editor and three anonymous Referees for several comments and additional references which have allowed to improve the presentation and contextualize the paper.
+The authors would like to thank Prof. D. Shah of MIT for helpful discussions.
+They are also grateful to the Associate Editor and three anonymous referees for several comments and additional references which have improved the presentation and contextualized the paper.